TO SIGN IN:

 If an employer reports that a candidate has reneged on a job offer, the candidate will be subject to the following actions:

-Do NOT accept a job offer if you intend to continue interviewing!
+Do NOT accept a job offer if you intend to continue interviewing.
 When you accept a job offer, you are agreeing to work for that specific organization.
-If you receive an offer and are not ready to accept it, you may speak with a member of Career Services to review options and devise a plan to address the situation.
-The counseling staff is trained to handle these matters so take advantage of their experience!
+If you receive an offer and are NOT ready to accept it, you may speak with a member of Career Development to review options and devise a plan to address the situation.
+The counseling staff is trained to handle these matters, so take advantage of their experience and expertise.